 - a 3″ smooth styrofoam ball

-- fabric – I used a natural muslin fabric for one of my ornaments, and a linen for the other.
+- fabric – I used a natural muslin fabric for one of my ornaments, and a pin-striped linen for the other.

 - craft glue or hot glue